 - Delete accounts you are not using

-Our security has now secured, but what about the businesses, how startups and million dollars organizations can save themselves from biggest data-breaches?
+Our security and computer privacy is now secured, but what about the businesses, how startups, and million dollars organizations can save themselves from the biggest data breaches?

 Here is the answer!

-Before proceeding, let me tell you some real-life stories; if you think a cybercriminal can never challenge your entrepreneurship skills, then these stories are for you to haunt back.
+Before proceeding, let me tell you some real-life stories about computer privacy; if you think a cybercriminal can never challenge your entrepreneurship skills and challenge your software privacy and data security and privacy, then these stories are for you to haunt back.

-These data breaches will tell you how vulnerable the business world has become; again thanks to hackers.
+These data breaches will tell you how vulnerable the business world and its computer privacy have become; again thanks to hackers.

-The security of your business is positively proportional to your customers’ privacy, brand’s goodwill, and growth of the business; so once your business is secure, rest things will adjust itself.
+The security and computer privacy of your business is positively proportional to your customers’ privacy, brand’s goodwill, and growth of the business; so once your business is secure, the rest of things will adjust themselves.

 To make it simple for our business friends, who are damn busy with their latest venture/s, we are throwing 9 questions across; ask yourself to find the loophole/s and then solve in the respective capacity.